Skip to content Skip to footer navigation

 store with black friday sale sign

-Black Friday has become a major sales event in Australia, recently overtaking the December shopping season.
+Black Friday has become a major sales event in Australia, overtaking the December shopping season.

 How good are the discounts and are they worth waiting for?

-While these are nothing to be sniffed at, CHOICE is seeing retailers have more sales throughout the year and the discounts on offer often rival most of those we see on Black Friday.
+While a genuine Black Friday deal will likely be nothing to sniff at, CHOICE is seeing retailers hold more sales throughout the year, and the discounts on offer at these often rival most of those we see on Black Friday.

-There are ways to find out about sales from your favourite brands throughout the year, such signing up to their email newsletters or following them on social media, so you can catch and compare offers as they come through.
+Find out about sales from your favourite brands throughout the year by signing up to their email newsletters or following them on social media, so you can catch and compare offers as they come through.

 Where can I get a bargain?

-Previous Black Fridays have seen a broad range of offers from outlets big and small, and with the event becoming more popular in Australia, you can expect lots of retailers to join the action this year.
+Over the years, we've seen a broad range of offers from outlets big and small, and with the event becoming more popular in Australia, you can expect lots of retailers to join the action.

 Black Friday FILLER 1